-The geisha experience that we choose was to go to a geisha theater in Kyoto in November for an annual representation, but there are many other options you can choose.
+The geisha experience that we chose was to go to a geisha theater in Kyoto in November for an annual representation, but there are many other options you can choose.
 But something is clear: you have to choose one.
 If you didn’t enjoy a geisha experience while in Japan, were you even there?

-3. Sunrise over Haleakala Volcano in Maui – by Bright Lights of America
+3. Sunrise over Haleakala Volcano in Maui

-Haleakala volcano may be dormant, but that doesn’t make the 10,032 foot colossus any less imposing.
+Haleakala volcano may be dormant, but that doesn’t make the 10,032-foot colossus any less imposing.
 Standing up amongst the clouds to watch the sun peak over the crest of a blanket of fluffy clouds takes pride of place on my ultimate travel bucket list.

 The arid landscape of the volcano is juxtaposed with beautiful, downy white clouds, as fingers of red, orange, and yellow spread across the horizon.
 We were lucky enough to have two Maui natives sing the Mele Oli chant – the traditional greeting of the sun.
-It’s an experience that I’d repeat again in a heartbeat, despite spending a good 40 minutes hopping from one foot, to the other, to stay warm.
+It’s a travel experience that I’d repeat again in a heartbeat, despite spending a good 40 minutes hopping from one foot, to the other, to stay warm.

-4. Hiking the Stairway to Heaven (the legal way!) – by My Backpacker Life
+4. Hiking the Stairway to Heaven (legally)

 The Stairway to Heaven hike, also known as Haiku Stairs, is not an easy hike – it could even be quite dangerous, so be sure you’re prepared and used to hiking.
 In addition to that, it’s illegal to hike up the actual stairs, you’ll risk getting a fine if you do so.
 Instead, take the magical legal way via the Moanalua Valley Trail.